splunk/observability-workshop/docs/smartagent/prep.md

         You will need access to an AWS account to obtain both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

     !!! warning "Minimum requirements"
-        For the [µAPM](../../apm/) module there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.
+        For the [µAPM](../../apm/) module we are using the Hot R.O.D. application.
+The minimum requirements are:

         **Hot R.O.D AWS/EC2 Instance min. requirements:** _t2.micro_ 1 vCPU, 8Gb Disk, 1Gb Memory

-        **Sock Shop AWS/EC2 Instance min. requirements:** _t2.large_ 2 vCPU, 15Gb Disk, 8Gb Memory

-    Ask which version is going to be used as part of this Workshop, then select either the Hot R.O.D or Sock Shop option when using terraform to launch your instance.

     **Prepare Terraform**